forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Winter War
-Background: Russia wanted to border to have further 20 km away from St. Petersburg (then Leningrad) - what was referred by President Putin in 2013 as [correction border mistakes](#yle-on-putins-opinion-on-the-winter-war).
-The Finns were ready shift the border, but not as much as the Soviets demanded which would have been even closer to Viipuri (then Finland's second largest city) than the previous border to St. Petersburg ([Background on Winter War](#wikipedia-on-the-background-of-the-winter-war) which was likely viewed by the Finns in turn as introducing a 'border mistake'.
+Background: Russia wanted the border to have further than 20 km away from St. Petersburg (then Leningrad) - what was referred by President Putin in 2013 as [correction border mistakes](#yle-on-putins-opinion-on-the-winter-war).
+The Finns were ready shift the border, but not as much as the Soviets demanded: The Soviets wanted to border to be moved that much for it to be closer to Viipuri (then Finland's second largest city) than the previous border was to St. Petersburg ([Background on Winter War](#wikipedia-on-the-background-of-the-winter-war) - which was likely viewed by the Finns in turn as introducing a 'border mistake'.

-Warfare: The Finns cleverly used the homeland advantage such as knowing the terrain, prebuilt defensive structures and skills to handle the winter conditions like skiing.
+Warfare: The Finns cleverly used the homeland advantage such as knowing and using the terrain, prebuilt defensive structures and skills to live in winter conditions like skiing.
 The Finns received few extern support and fought mostly on their own.
-Long-term warfare was hard to sustain under with their economy severely hampered, for the Soviets too, the war was associated with very high costs, so finally a peace treaty with some concessions from the Finns (the Soviets had a resource advantage over the Finns) was reached, though keeping complete independence.
+Without strong backing, for the Finns long-term warfare was hard to sustain with their economy, their lives, hampered by the war.
+The Soviets, with many fold more inhabitants and many of them living fare away from the front, could better sustain longer warfare.
+Though the losses of the Soviets were very high, so finally a peace treaty with concessions from the Finns (the Soviets had a huge resource advantage over the Finns) was reached, though keeping complete independence.

 Post War: Both the Soviets and the Finns in the following respected the peace treaty and established good and friendly relations ([YLE](#yle-on-putins-opinion-on-the-winter-war)). // that the Winter War was perceived as defeat by the Soviets and the Soviets were much more powerful after they defeated the Nazis didn't change their adherence to the peace treaty as pointed out by [[Beck](#beck-on-the-winter-war)].

 > In a climate of tension (the Finnish possibly knew about the Molotov–Ribbentrop Pact from their British friends, while the Soviets knew about some closeness between Germany and Finland) to have population centers - such as the 2nd largest cities - not directly near foreign forces is understandably.

 #### Refs Winter War
 ##### Beck on the Winter War